 Hand in - directly to the lecturer, NOT to the departmental office - at least 15 completed problems (or parts of multiple problems) per chapter, Chapters 1-10.
 (Underlined problems may be particularly insightful or anticipatory.)
-If not using a notebook, include your name and the date worked on each page.
+If not using a notebook, please include your name and the date worked on each page.
 Clearly mark the chapter and problem number for full credit.
-Be sure to staple packets in chapter order \\\\and/or\\\\ flag each individual chapter in packet/notebook (to be returned to the student).
-Deliver at lecture time or to Flanner 200B.
+Staple package in chapter order and/or flag each individual chapter in packet or notebook (which will be returned to the student promptly).
+Deliver to the lecturer at lecture time or to Flanner 200B, NOT to the departmental office.